ezefranca/GoogleScholarSwift/README.md

 ## Contributing

-We welcome contributions to `GoogleScholarFetcher`!
+We welcome contributions to `GoogleScholarSwift`!
 If you have suggestions for improvements, please open an issue or a pull request.

 ## Similar projects